Shardcached/libshardcache/README.md

-   If the receiving node is not responsible for the key, it will still be removed from the local cache (if present) and the request will be forwarded (through the internal communication channel) to the responsible peer which will eventualy remove the key from its storage and from the cache.
+   If the receiving node is not responsible for the key, it will still be removed from the local cache (if present) and the request will be forwarded (through the internal communication channel) to the responsible peer which will eventually remove the key from its storage and from the cache.

  * Supports EVICT operations.
 Evicts differ from deletes in the sense that the